 - Hydrology

 - Hydraulics

 - Backwater

 - Freeboard

 - Roadgrade overflow

 - Streambank Protection

 - Scour

 - Riverine Infrastructure Database

 - Datum Correlation

-- Stream Slope and Streambed Profile
+- Stream Stability

 - State Water Trails and Paddling Routes

 Design discharges should be based on current methodologies for determining compliance with Iowa DOT policy or Iowa DNR regulations.
-As a general rule, the design discharge for rural structures on Iowa's primary highway system is the 50-year flood.
+As a general rule, the design discharge for structures on Iowa's primary highway system is the 100-year flood.
 For bridge locations where the upstream flood damage potential is high or where the site is located in a detailed Flood Insurance Study (FIS) area, the 100-year flood should be the design discharge.